Your next visit to a noodle bar could end up feeding you… AND the birds!

 Step by step guide

-To make your own birdfeeder from recycled Coke cans and chopsticks, follow the how-to instructions below.
+To make your own Coke Can and Chopstick birdfeeder, follow the how-to instructions below.

 STEP 1: Use the tin snips to remove the tops and bottoms of three Coke cans (or any other similar soda can).